The green-side bunker shot. I can’t think of a more natural shot that makes so many golfers cringe. What makes this shot so difficult for so many?

 As with all of GGA’s training aids, we like to keep them simple, compact and easy to use.
-The one-piece design easily fits into your golf bag making it easy to transport and ready to use.
+The one-piece design comfortably fits into your golf bag making it easy to transport and ready to use.
 The bunker board is also durable and weather resistant.

 To find out more about the GGA Bunker board, you can visit our website at this link GGA Bunker Board.